FrikandelbroodjeCommunity/FrikanUtils/README.md

 The file system allows all files accessed using this system to be placed in the same folder.
 Additionally, plugin developers can create their own extensions to this system, allowing for custom search functions.
 Searching in other locations, or another method.

+Plugins can specify the name of the file to look for, and which folder to look in.
+The default file provider will search if the file exists at the following path: `/LabAPI/configs/{port/global}/FrikanUtils/{folder}/{filename}`.

 > [!TIP]
 > Using a custom extension it is possible to download file from a central server.
 Useful for when you have multiple